shinken-solutions/shinken/doc/source/13_monitoring/routers.rst

 Restarting Shinken
 ===================

 Once you've added the new host and service definitions to the "switch.cfg" file, you're ready to start monitoring the router/switch.
-To do this, you'll need to :ref:`verify your configuration <runningshinken/verifyconfig>` and :ref:`restart Sinken <runningshinken/startstop>`.
+To do this, you'll need to :ref:`verify your configuration <runningshinken/verifyconfig>` and :ref:`restart Shinken <runningshinken/startstop>`.

 If the verification process produces any errors messages, fix your configuration file before continuing.
 Make sure that you don't (re)start Shinken until the verification process completes without any errors!